surniaulula/wpsso/readme.txt

 	* Refactored SucomNotice methods to handle / store notices for different user IDs than the current user ID.

 == Upgrade Notice ==

+= 4.14.0-dev.1 =

+(2018/09/24) Include the 'product:price:amount' and 'product:price:currency' meta tags for each product variation, if available.

 = 4.13.1 =